HeardLibrary/workshops/R-Stats/ggplot+ggvis.md

 * The combination of R & RStudio makes it possible to become production by learning a few functions and then develop expertise over time as necessary

 ##R Exercises

+We'll begin our explorations by rendering a simple graph with base graphics, ggplot2, and ggvis.

 ###[Average Heights and Weights for American Women](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/women.html)